 Loss of Consortium

-Loss of consortium damages are intended to compensate for the impact of your injuries on your relationship with your spouse or family.
+Loss of consortium damages are intended to compensate for the impact of your injuries on your relationship with your spouse.
 This includes:

 Punitive Damages